- Find an incubator in NYS

 The following awards were made to our members for "Innovation Hot Spots," which will receive support from ESDC for delivery of business incubation services according to best practices and which will also be able to offer certain tax advantages to tenant companies:

-- in Western New York, a consortium led by our supporting member University at Buffalo (operator of the UB Technology and downtown Biosciences incubators) also involves our members SUNY Fredonia Technology Incubator, the Ceramics Corridor incubator at Alfred, and Harrison Place, a Lockport project of the Mancuso Business Development Group;
+- in Western New York, a consortium led by our supporting member University at Buffalo (operator of the UB Technology and downtown Biosciences incubators) also involves our members SUNY Fredonia Technology Incubator, the BNMC Thomas Beecher Jr. Innovation Center, the Ceramics Corridor incubator at Alfred, Harrison Place, and SUNY's Buffalo State College.

 - In the Finger Lakes, a consortium led by our supporting member High Tech Rochester (operator of Lennox Tech Enterprise Center and Rochester BioVenture Center) also involves another supporting member, RIT's Venture Creations incubator, and other resources in the region;